Satu Mare International Airport

 Satu Mare Airport (IATA: SUJ, ICAO: LRSM) is an international airport located in northwest Romania, 14 km south of Satu Mare municipality, the capital of Satu Mare County.

 History

 Satu Mare Airport is one of the first airports in Romania, founded on 15 October 1936.
 In 1938, a Junkers 34 operating the Cluj – Satu Mare – Oradea – Cluj route became the first plane to arrive at the airfield.
 The current runway was inaugurated in 1975.
-In 1996, the facility was designated as an international airport, and two years later, TAROM launched a direct flight to New York City.
+In 1996, the facility was designated as an international airport.
+TAROM launched a direct flight to New York City in June 1998.
 The service originated in Bucharest and was operated by Airbus A310s.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Satu Mare Airport: